LibreTexts/ngshare/README.md

 		 volume.
 Need to find a way to have correct permissions for students and instructors.

-We decided to find a fourth solution, which is creating a service similar to hubshare but more specialized for nbgrader.
+The best solution we think is the first one, but the generic problem still need to be solved.
+So we decided to find a fourth solution, which is creating a service similar to hubshare but more specialized for nbgrader.
 * ngshare
 	* ngshare implements a set of [REST APIs](api-specifications.md) designed for nbgrader exchange mechanism.